Rainier Foothills Wellness Foundation Programs

 Recent Successes and Current Challenges

-At a time of record gas prices and strained economics, the Enumclaw Regional Healthcare Foundation brought the area's Care Van back into service in March 2012.
-Since 1987, Enumclaw Regional Healthcare Foundation provided support for the Care Van, which was run through the Enumclaw hospital.
+At a time of record gas prices and strained economics, Rainier Foothills Wellness Foundation brought the area's Care Van back into service in March 2012.
+Since 1987, RFWF provided support for the Care Van, which was run through the Enumclaw Hospital.
 When the hospital changed ownership in 2010, the Care Van was taken out of service.
 Working with hospital leadership, the Foundation was able to retain ownership of the Care Van and put it back on the road.
-The Care Van provides free transportation to and from health-related appointments for anyone in the area.
+The Care Van provides transportation to and from health-related appointments for anyone in the area who shows a need for transportation.
 Health-related appointments include physical therapy, eye exams, dental appointments, doctor visits and lab work.

 We knew it was a welcome service to our community.
-With limited service, five-seven hours a day, five days a week, we are averaging 19-21 trips a day and utilizing our hydrolic lift on the van 9-12 times a day.
+With limited service, five-seven hours a day, five days a week, we are averaging 19-21 trips a day and utilizing our hydraulic lift on the van 9-12 times a day.

 The Care Van's success is also our current need.
 To continue service is estimated at $51,000 a year.
 That projection includes employee wages, gas, insurance and maintenance costs. .

 Increases in ridership could bump up service and may involve extended hours or even an additional driver or van, which would stretch current resources.